cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 Check the balances again.
 A new denom should appear because of our recent transfer.
 As an exercise, transfer the tokens back to **checkersa**.

-If the you are finished with the tests, make sure to shut down your network with:
+If you are finished with the tests, make sure to shut down your network with:

 ```
 $ docker-compose -f tokentransfer.yml --profile hermes down